 *RFU (reserved for future use)

-Calibrate Co2 sensor in fresh air.
-Put ERS sensor in fresh air (400ppm) for some time (10-20 minutes) and then calibrate the sensor.
+Put ERS CO2 sensor in fresh air (400ppm) for some time (10-20 minutes) and then calibrate the sensor.
 The sensor will reset internal filters and reference values.
-ERS has also an automatic background calibration of the Co2 sensor so ERS auto calibrates the Co2 sensor over time.
+ERS CO2 has also an automatic background calibration of the internal CO2 sensor so it will auto-calibrates over time.

 To lock the sensor, put in a 4-digit code in the field, press yes and tap sensor.
 After the sensor reboots, it will be locked and sensor data can’t be read or written without again using the lock/unlock function with the same 4-digit code.
 The app in the phone remembers last settings, so it might look like the sensor can still be read, but if you check debug, you will see that information of settings are lost if you try to read sensor again.
-You can also write the NFC, but changes in settings will not be activated in the sensor.
+You can also write the NFC, but changes in settings will not be activated in the sensor